By Ahmed Mansour

 Universities Closed for Elections

-The Supreme Council of Universities announced on Tuesday, May 20, that the state universities would be closed May 22-31 for the presidential elections.
+The Supreme Council of Universities announced on Tuesday, May 20, that state universities would be closed May 22-31 for the presidential elections.
 The move came amid a series of protests, clashes and deadly attacks on campuses.

 On May 19, three police officers were killed, and nine others injured in a drive-by shooting as they were attempting to disperse a protest outside Cairo’s Al-Azhar University dorms.
 Al-Azhar immediately closed the dorms in response to the violence.